prjemian/specdomain/src/specdomain/doc/style_guide.rst

   It is recommended to build up this section as a definition list.
 The headings for each item are CAPITALIZED and end with a colon.
 The content under each of these items should be indented one level.
-This results in a more leightweight layout, and prevents cluttering the tables of content with too many subsections.
+This results in a more lightweight layout, and prevents cluttering the tables of content with too many subsections.

-  The following items should be included, preferrably in this order:
+  The following items should be included, preferably in this order:

   * AUTHOR(S):
   * CREATION DATE: